tb-dhk/stcli/README.md

 ```
 - logs progress for a topic.
 - `number` must be an integer or float from 0 to 100 (inclusive).
+- note that the path specified cannot have children.
+- in this syntax, the date is assumed to be today.

 ```bash
 stcli log [path] [date] [number]